Witten's perturbation on strata with general adapted metrics: Introduction

-for all $X<M$ and $i=1,\dots,a_X$, where $k_{X,i}=\dim N_i+1$, then the general adapted metric is called {\em good\/}.
-On the other hand, if the definition is modified by requiring at each inductive step that $a_X=1$ and $u_X$ depends only on $k:=k_{X,1}=\codim X$ for all $X<M$, then we get the {\em adapted metrics\/} considered in \cite{Nagase1983,Nagase1986,BrasseletHectorSaralegi1992}.
+If the above definition of general adapted metric is modified by requiring that, at every inductive step, the general type satisfies $u_{X,i}\le1$ for all $X<M$ and $i=1,\dots,a_X$, then the general adapted metric is called {\em good\/} for the scope of this paper.
+On the other hand, if the definition is modified by requiring at every inductive step that $a_X=1$ and $u_X$ depends only on $k:=k_{X,1}=\codim X$ for all $X<M$, then we get the {\em adapted metrics\/} considered in \cite{Nagase1983,Nagase1986,BrasseletHectorSaralegi1992}.
 In this case, the general charts compatible with the general type are indeed charts.
-Writing $u_k=u_X\equiv u_{X,1}\in\R_+$, the condition~\eqref{u_X,i} becomes

-Thus an adapted metric $g$ is good when~\eqref{condition on u_k} is satisfied at each inductive step of its definition.
-In \cite{Nagase1983,Nagase1986,BrasseletHectorSaralegi1992}, it is also assumed that $A$ is a stratified pseudomanifold, and then $\hat u=(u_2,\dots,u_n)$ stands for the {\em type\/} of $g$.
+Writing $u_k=u_X\equiv u_{X,1}\in\R_+$, the condition on an adapted metric $g$ to be good becomes $u_k\le1$ for all $k$, at every inductive step of its definition.
+In \cite{Nagase1983,Nagase1986,BrasseletHectorSaralegi1992}, it is assumed that $A$ is a stratified pseudomanifold, and then $\hat u=(u_2,\dots,u_n)$ stands for the {\em type\/} of $g$.
 This $\hat u$ is determined by $g$.
-In particular, if the definition is modified taking $u_k=1$ for all $k$ at each inductive step, we get the {\em restricted adapted metrics\/}, previously considered in \cite{Cheeger1980,Cheeger1983,CheegerGoreskyMacPherson1982}.
-Be alerted about the three slightly different terms, ``(general/restricted) adapted metrics,'' used for the scope of this paper.
-The class of (good) general adapted metrics is preserved by products, as well as the class of restricted adapted metrics, but the class of adapted metrics does not have this property.
+In particular, if the definition is modified by taking $u_k=1$ for all $k$ at every inductive step, we get the adapted metrics of {\em conic type\/} considered in \cite{Cheeger1980,Cheeger1983,CheegerGoreskyMacPherson1982}.
+Be alerted about the three slightly different terms used for the scope of this paper: adapted metrics of conic type, adapted metrics and general adapted metrics.
+The class of (good) general adapted metrics is preserved by products, as well as the class of adapted metrics of conic type, but the class of adapted metrics does not have this property.
 The existence of general adapted metrics with any possible general type can be shown like in the case of adapted metrics \cite[Lemma~4.3]{Nagase1983}, \cite[Appendix]{BrasseletHectorSaralegi1992}.

-Like in \cite{AlvCalaza:Witten}, the term ``relative(ly)'' (or simply ``rel-'') usually means that some condition is required in the intersection of $M$ with small neighborhoods of the points in $\ol M$, or some concept can be described using those intersections.
+Like in \cite{AlvCalaza2017}, the term ``relative(ly)'' (or simply ``rel-'') usually means that some condition is required in the intersection of $M$ with small neighborhoods of the points in $\ol M$, or that some concept can be described using those intersections.